hpi-schul-cloud/gamification/README.md

 ## Testing

-Smply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `npm test` and all your tests in the `test/` directory will be run.

 ## Scaffolding